silky1708/LOCATE/README.md

 ## Acknowledgments

-This repository is heavily based on [guess-what-moves](https://github.com/karazijal/guess-what-moves), [CutLER](https://github.com/facebookresearch/CutLER).
+This repository is built upon [guess-what-moves](https://github.com/karazijal/guess-what-moves), [CutLER](https://github.com/facebookresearch/CutLER).
 We thank all the respective authors for open-sourcing their amazing work!